 But if you’re planning to go into more rugged terrain for activities like cross-country skiing, you may want to invest in some extra equipment and brush up on survival skills, says Rejean, also from Montreal.

-Of course, the country has tips and tricks less dependent on the presence of snow and ice.
+Of course, the country has tips and tricks for how to enjoy winter that are less dependent on the presence of snow and ice.
 The French-speaking province of Quebec excels in hearty, rib-sticking winter-friendly food like poutine (fries topped with cheese curds and gravy) and tourtière, a hunky meat-stuffed pie popular at Christmas, but still appropriate for any below-zero temperature.
-Outside Quebec, there are Beaver Tails, a sizable piece of flat, fried dough, often topped with Nutella, cinnamon sugar, or other sweets.
+Outside Quebec, there are Beaver Tails, a sizable piece of flat, fried dough, often topped with Nutella, cinnamon sugar or other sweets.